aspect-build/aspect-cli/docs/help/topics/directives.md

 The test file pattern can be configured with the 'js*test*\*' directives.

 By default `aspect configure` creates new BUILD files for each directory containing source files.
-This can be configured to only edit existing BUILD files using the `js_generation_mode` directive.
+This can be configured to only edit existing BUILD files using the `generation_mode` directive.

 Each BUILD file may have a `ts_project` rule for sources, another for tests, a `npm_package` rule for pnpm workspace projects, and `npm_link_all_packages` for linking node_modules.